cedwardsmedia/cnam-cli/README.md

 ## Known Issues:

 1. Apple Contacts, Google Contacts, and others do not import avatar from exported vCard.
 This is an issue with the way these products parse vCard documents and is NOT a bug in CNAM.
 However, in the interest of interoperability, I will add base64 encoded images to the vCard format in a future release.
-2. There is currently no way to select specific fields to return in the query.
+2. (Web only) There is currently no way to select specific fields to return in the query.
 As such, all current queries request all available data from EveryoneAPI.
 This will be added in an upcoming release.
+The command-line tool, cnam.php, is not affected by this.

 ## Credits
 Concept and original codebase: Corey Edwards ([@cedwardsmedia](https://www.twitter.com/cedwardsmedia))